tubemogul/puppet-aerospike/README.markdown

 ## Usage

-In those examples are put both the puppet-only configuration, but also the corresponding configuration for those whi use hiera (I find it more convienient for copy/paste of a full configuration when you have both - yes, I'm lazy ;-) ).
+Those examples include the puppet-only configuration, and the corresponding configuration for those who use hiera (I find it more convienient for copy/paste of a full configuration when you have both - yes, I'm lazy ;-) ).

 ### Using the aerospike enterprise version